 As with so many vessel classes in the Empire, the Praxis disaster did not bode well for the L-13.
 Although plans for 30 of these battleships had been in the works, the disaster meant that only the 6 vessels in various stages of construction would be completed. by 2300, the designs age was apparent, and the massive vessels were relegated to more reserve duties.
 In 2305 the decision was made to mothball 6 of the oldest hulls still in service.
 The L-13’s large crew and extensive resource needs kept many close to their home ports for months at a time.

-Threats from the Cardassians meant that the L-13 was again put into a front line combat role.
-By 2320, the Empire had expanded well into open territory, clashing with the Cardassians often.
-The L-13 continued to serve until 2345, when designers were able to incorporate the latest combat systems into the space frame.
-The F model became the final variant before the L-13 was retired after the Dominion War.
+While the L-13F continued to serve until 2345, designers were able to incorporate the latest combat systems into the space frame.
+The G model became the final variant before the L-13 was retired after the Dominion War.

 The class, named for the Klingon “k’el ri’anda”, translates to “the dangerous fat man”.
 The brunt of many jokes about being more dangerous to their Klingon crews than the enemy, the L-13 is known to Star Fleet officers as ‘the fat man” and as “the turtle”.

-|Ship Class —||IX||X||XI||XI||XI|
+|Ship Class —||IX||X||XI||XI||XI||XI|

-|Date Entering Service —||2270||2271||2280||2288||2345|
+|Date Entering Service —||2270||2271||2280||2288||2313||2345|

-|Number Constructed —||9||9||5||9||Refit|
+|Number Constructed —||9||9||5||9||0||0|

-|Superstructure Points —||30||32||35||40||43|
+|Superstructure Points —||30||32||35||40||41||43|

-|Damage Chart –||C||C||C||C||C|
+|Damage Chart —||C||C||C||C||C||C|

-|Length —||242 m||242 m||244 m||244 m||244 m|
+|Length —||242 m||242 m||244 m||244 m||244 m||244 m|

 |Width —||147 m||147 m||147 m||147 m||147 m||147 m|

-|Height –||110 m||110 m||110 m||110 m||110 m|
+|Height —||110 m||110 m||110 m||110 m||110 m||110 m|

-|Weight –||123,335 mt||158,760 mt||168,900 mt||178,310 mt||178,837 mt|
+|Weight —||122,985 mt||158,760 mt||168,900 mt||178,310 mt||178,385 mt||179,843 mt|

-|Total SCU –||240 SCU||240 SCU||240 SCU||240 SCU||240 SCU|
+|Cargo Units —||240 SCU||240 SCU||240 SCU||240 SCU||240 SCU||240 SCU|

-|Cargo Capacity –||12,000 mt||12,000 mt||12,000 mt||12,000 mt||12,000 mt|
+|Cargo Capacity —||12,000 mt||12,000 mt||12,000 mt||12,000 mt||12,000 mt||12,000 mt|

-|Landing Capacity –||None||None||None||None||None|
+|Landing Capacity —||None||None||None||None||None||None|

-|Control Computer Type —||ZD-7||ZD-7||ZD-8||ZD-8||ZI-4|
+|Control Computer Type —||ZD-7||ZD-7||ZD-8||ZD-8||ZD-8||ZI-4|

 |Standard 6-person —||4||6||6||6||6||6|

-|Combat-22 person –||8||8||8||8||8|
+|Combat-22 person —||8||8||8||8||8||8|

-|Emergency 18-person –||2||2||2||2||2|
+|Emergency 18-person —||2||2||2||2||2||2|

 |Engines And Power Data:|

-|Total Power Units Available —||41||53||63||63||70|
+|Total Power Units Available —||41||53||63||63||63||70|

 |Movement Point Ratio —||6/1||5/1||4/1||4/1||4/1||4/1|

-|Warp Engine Type —||KWD-2||KWE-2||KWE-3||KWE-3||KWE-3|
+|Warp Engine Type —||KWD-2||KWE-2||KWE-3||KWE-3||KWE-3||KWE-3|

-|Power Units Available —||12 ea.||18 ea.||20 ea.||20 ea.||20 ea.|
+|Power Units Available —||12 ea.||18 ea.||20 ea.||20 ea.||20 ea.||20 ea.|

-|Max Safe Cruising Speed —||Warp 4||Warp 6||Warp 7||Warp 7||Warp 7|
+|Max Safe Cruising Speed —||Warp 4||Warp 6||Warp 7||Warp 7||Warp 7||Warp 7|

-|Emergency Speed —||Warp 6||Warp 8||Warp 8||Warp 8||Warp 8|
+|Emergency Speed —||Warp 6||Warp 7||Warp 8||Warp 8||Warp 8||Warp 8|

-|Impulse Engine Type —||KIF-1||KIF-1||KIF-2||KIF-2||KIK-2|
+|Impulse Engine Type —||KIF-1||KIF-1||KIF-2||KIF-2||KIF-2||KIK-2|

-|Power Units Available —||17||17||23||23||30|
+|Power Units Available —||17||17||23||23||23||30|

 |Weapons And Firing Data:|

-|Beam Weapon Type —||KD-8||KD-8||KD-8||KD-8||KD-25|
+|Beam Weapon Type —||KD-8||KD-8||KD-8||KD-8||KD-18||KD-19|

 |Firing Arcs —||2 f/p, 2 f/s||2 f/p, 2 f, 2 f/s||2 f/p, 2 f, 2 f/s||2 f/p, 2 f, 2 f/s||2 f/p, 2 f, 2 f/s||2 f/p, 2 f, 2 f/s|

-|Firing Chart —||U||U||U||U||Y|
+|Firing Chart —||U||U||U||U||U||X|

-|Maximum Power —||7||7||7||7||12|
+|Maximum Power —||7||7||7||7||11||12|

-|Beam Weapon Type —||KD-7||KD-9||KD-9||KD-15||KD-17|
+|Beam Weapon Type —||KD-7||KD-9||KD-9||KD-15||KD-15||KD-16|

-|Firing Arcs –||2 f, 1 a||1 p/a, 3 a, 1 s/a||1 p/a, 3 a, 1 s/a||1 p/a, 3 a, 1 s/a||1 p/a, 3 a, 1 s/a|
+|Firing Arcs —||1 f, 1 a||1 p/a, 3 a, 1 s/a||1 p/a, 3 a, 1 s/a||1 p/a, 3 a, 1 s/a||1 p/a, 3 a, 1 s/a||1 p/a, 3 a, 1 s/a|

-|Firing Chart —||L||W||W||T||X|
+|Firing Chart —||L||W||W||T||T||Y|

-|Maximum Power —||7||5||5||10||9|
+|Maximum Power —||7||5||5||10||10||6|

 |Beam Weapon Type —||KD-10||–||–||–||–||–|

 |Firing Arcs —||1 p/a, 2 a, 1 s/a|

-|Firing Chart —||C||–||–||–||–|
+|Firing Chart —||C||–||–||–||–||–|

 |Maximum Power —||3||–||–||–||–||–|

-|Torpedo Weapon Type —||–||–||KP-6||KP-6||KP-11|
+|Torpedo Weapon Type —||–||–||KP-6||KP-6||KP-10||KP-11|

-|Firing Arcs –||–||–||2 f, 2 a||2 f, 2 a||2 f, 2 a|
+|Firing Arcs —||2 f, 2 a||2 f, 2 a||2 f, 2 a||2 f, 2 a|

-|Firing Chart —||–||–||R||R||R|
+|Firing Chart —||–||–||R||R||Q||R|

 |Power to Arm —||–||–||2||2||1||1|

-|Deflector Shield Type —||KSH||KSL||KSP||KSQ||KSR|
+|Deflector Shield Type —||KSH||KSL||KSP||KSQ||KSS||KSR|

-|Shield Point Ratio –||1/3||1/3||1/3||1/3||1/3|
+|Shield Point Ratio —||1/3||1/3||1/3||1/3||1/3||1/3|

-|Maximum Shield Power —||11||14||15||20||45|
+|Maximum Shield Power —||11||14||15||20||26||45|